AmedeoPelliccia/AMPEL360/README.md

 ---

-## 6. KNOTS — Knowledge Nets and Ontology as Tasking Strategy
+## 6. KNOTS — Knowledge Nets and Ontology as Tasking Strategy (Knowledge Network Ontogenesis)

 **KNOTS** (Knowledge Nets and Ontology as Tasking Strategy) is the AMPEL360 CAXS method for turning **design thinking** into **certifiable, repeatable agentic work**, expressed as **SysML-consumable task structures** and enforced by governance gates.